-AHS 162 • Applied Visceral Anatomy 2 Credits • As Needed • HF
+AHS 162 • Applied Visceral Anatomy 2 Credits • Spring • HF

 An overview of how visceral anatomy interacts with everyday life functions.
 This course is designed to emphasize how basic physiology of the visceral system can be observed and demonstrated through hands on activities and how external factors can affect the visceral systems.
 Skills prerequisite: ENG 020 and ENG 060.
-Corequisite: BIO 150.
+Prerequisite: BIO 150 or BIO 201.